-Provides activist training and the equipment, guidance and support that enables grassroots activists, Indigenous peoples and independent journalists to document threats to the natural world.
+Our programme for environmental defenders provides activist training and the equipment, guidance and support that enables grassroots activists, Indigenous peoples and independent journalists to document threats to the natural world.

 Across each programme, our grassroots partnerships, investigations and filmmaking together with high-level advocacy help protect critical biomes, our global climate, and the communities and biodiversity that rely upon them.